Cottage life is wonderful.

 As noted above, section 253 of the Criminal Code captures what most people refer to when they are speaking of a drinking and driving charge.
 This also includes driving while impaired by drugs such as marijuana, cocaine, LSD, etc..

-That really depends on how one defines it being a big deal.
-For 95% of people charged, it is a very big deal.
-At minimum, you will obtain a criminal records, a $1000.00 fine, and a one year driving suspension.
-This suspension includes not only your boat, but also you car.
-These consequences are the minimum.
-If there are aggravating features such as a repeat offence, someone was harmed, or blood alcohol levels were high to name a few, those sentences can significantly increase.
+In addition, and at a minimum, you will obtain a criminal records, a $1000.00 fine, and a one year driving suspension.
+As mentioned, this suspension includes not only your boat, but also you car.
+Further, if there are aggravating features such as a repeat offence, someone was harmed, or blood alcohol levels were high to name a few, those sentences can significantly increase.
 Suffice to say, the consequences of pleading guilty are severe for most.

 255. (1) Every one who commits an offence under section 253 or 254 is guilty of an indictable offence or an offence punishable on summary conviction and is liable